The Monkey (film)

-The Monkey is a 2025 American comedy horror film written and directed by Osgood Perkins.
+The Monkey is a 2025 American supernatural comedy horror film written and directed by Osgood Perkins.
 Based on Stephen King's 1980 short story, the film stars Theo James in a dual role as twin brothers whose lives are turned upside down by a cursed toy monkey that causes random horrific deaths around them.
 Tatiana Maslany, Christian Convery, Colin O'Brien, Rohan Campbell, Sarah Levy, Adam Scott, and Elijah Wood also star.

 The Monkey was theatrically released in the United States by Neon on February 21, 2025.
 The film received generally positive reviews from critics and has grossed $68.9 million worldwide against a budget of $10–11 million.

 Plot

 In 1999, Captain Petey Shelburn attempts to return a wind-up drum-playing toy monkey at an antiques shop.
 Before he can do so, the monkey plays its drum, triggering a chain reaction that ends with a harpoon gun disemboweling the shop owner.
 Shortly afterwards, Petey disappears, leaving his wife Lois to raise their twin sons Hal and Bill.
 The twins later discover the monkey among their father's belongings and wind its key.
 That evening, while they are at a hibachi restaurant, their babysitter Annie is accidentally decapitated by the chef.

-Tired of being bullied by his brother, Hal chooses to wind the monkey's key in the hopes it will kill Bill.
+One day, Hal chooses to wind the monkey's key in the hopes it will kill Bill, by whom he is constantly bullied.
 Instead, Lois suffers an aneurysm and dies in front of Bill.
-Hal disposes of the monkey before he and Bill move to Casco, Maine to live with their aunt Ida and uncle Chip.
+Hal disposes of the monkey before he and Bill move to Casco, Maine, to live with their aunt Ida and uncle Chip.
 When the monkey mysteriously reappears at their new home, Bill winds its key, causing Chip to be trampled to death in a horse stampede.
 The twins seal the monkey in its box and throw it down a nearby well, hoping it will remain hidden.

-25 years later, Hal, still paranoid and traumatized by his past, is estranged from his family, including his son Petey.
+Twenty-five years later, Hal, still paranoid and traumatized by his past, is estranged from his family, including his son Petey.
 His ex-wife, now remarried, plans to have her new husband adopt Petey, effectively cutting Hal out of Petey's life.
-After Ida dies in a freak accident, Bill contacts Hal for the first time in five years, voicing his suspicion that the monkey has returned and insisting Hal drive to Ida's house to retrieve it.
-Hal believes it when a woman explodes after a motel pool is electrified.
+After Ida dies in a freak accident, Bill contacts Hal for the first time in nine years, voicing his suspicion that the monkey has returned and insisting Hal drive to Ida's house to retrieve it.
+Hal believes it when he witnesses a woman exploding upon jumping into an electrified motel pool.
 While inspecting Ida's house, her real estate agent Barbara reveals to Hal that over the week following Ida's death, a series of bizarre fatal accidents have occurred in the town.
 A shotgun later falls out of a closet, killing Barbara.